thulioph/jira-extension/README.md

 ## Usage

-If your team uses the **sprint description** section in Jira, this extension will beautify it.
+If your team uses the **sprint goal** section in Jira, this extension will beautify it.
 You need to open your board, and it will automatically change it.

 ## Contributing